Teriks/LibLSLCC/README.md

+In order to build the **LibLSLCC-WithEditor-WithInstaller.sln** solution on Windows you must install the latest WiX Installer Toolset from http://wixtoolset.org/releases/.

+You must also install the WiX Toolset Extension for your version of Visual Studio, which can also be found at http://wixtoolset.org/releases/.

-In order to build the **LibLSLCC-WithEditor-WithInstaller.sln** solution on Windows you must install the WiX Installer Toolset from http://wixtoolset.org/.
-WiX will integrate with Visual Studio and allow you to load the WiX Project type, so you can build the **LSLCCEditorInstaller** project that is part of this particular solution file.
+Installing the extension will allow you to load the WiX Project type, so you can build the **LSLCCEditorInstaller** project that is part of the **LibLSLCC-WithEditor-WithInstaller.sln** solution file.

-Please make note that WiX will only integrate with Visual Studio if it is installed **after** you install the version of Visual Studio your going to use.
-See http://wixtoolset.org/ for all versions of Visual Studio that WiX it is compatible with.

 **LibLSLCC-WithEditor-WithInstaller.sln** will only build the installer project when building for **x64** or **x86** in **Release** mode.
 The WiX installer build will not be triggered if you have the